-In connection with the Annual Report on Form 10-K of AgriFORCE Growing Systems Ltd. (the "Company") for the period ended December 31, 2022 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, the undersigned, Ingo Mueller, as the Chief Executive Officer of the Company, do hereby certify, pursuant to 18 U.S.C.
+In connection with the Annual Report on Form 10-K of AgriFORCE Growing Systems Ltd. (the "Company") for the period ended December 31, 2023 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, the undersigned, Jolie Kahn, as the Chief Executive Officer of the Company, do hereby certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to the best of my knowledge:

-(1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and

-(2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-/s/ Ingo Mueller Ingo Mueller
+/s/ Jolie Kahn

-Chief Executive Officer and Chairman of the Board (Principal Executive Officer)
+Jolie Kahn Executive Consultant (Principal Executive Officer)